Omnivore, Google Scholar and most library databases will provide citations for sources.

 Librarians and Tutors are here to help you to cite your sources correctly and avoid plagiarism.

-Library Databases, which are used to find articles, also provide tools to create citations.
-When looking at the document page, click cite to generate a citation in various styles.
+Library Databases, which are used to find books and articles, also provide tools to create citations.
+When looking at the document page, click a CITE button to generate a citation in various styles.

 The MLA (Modern Language Association) style is generally used in the humanities - language, literature, history, philosophy.
 As it is more concise and easier to use than some other style guides, it can be modified to fit nearly any field of study.